Description: How to review testers, approve or deny them, and manage your organization's copy of their certifications in SwiftComply.

 What Happens After Approval

-• The tester's Status changes from pending to approved, with the Approved Until date stored on their record.
+The tester's Status changes from pending to approved.

-• The tester can now submit test reports to your organization against the assemblies you manage.
+The tester can now submit test reports to your organization (as long as they also have a valid certification that satisfies your requirements).

 Denying a Tester